SiliconLabs/machine_learning_applications/application/vision/people_flow_counter_mlx90640/README.md

     <li> <b>Present</b> is the number of people (number of bounding boxes) currently detected by the model on the full image.</li>
 </ul>

 The main benefit of using deep learning to solve this problem is the ability to separate people that are close together, and in general separate objects that have overlapping IR signatures.
+This example also includes a way to gather new data, which is recommended to achieve improved robustness and reduce the likelihood of false positives.

 *The model training data is available upon request.*
 ### Setup